My Story: Community Care, Conservation, and Culverts

 There used to be a second culvert on the stream, but a few years ago it was removed, allowing the stream to flow naturally.
 While this removal has helped to create an easier pathway for the salmon to swim up, the construction involved in the culvert removal has impacted the river sediments.
 Salmon require river sediments to be close to the same size as their eggs so that the eggs don’t wash away with the run of the creek (WSGSRO, 2025).
 However, invasive construction can impact the sediments in the stream, preventing salmon from spawning.
 It’s vital that the existing culvert be removed in a way that does not interfere with the ecological conditions of the stream.
 The city can require construction teams to conduct environmental impact assessments, implement sediment and erosion control measures, monitor water quality, and ensure a healthy habitat for the salmon throughout the process (WSGSRO, 2025).
 Removing the remaining culvert in Donkey Creek is a solution, but this process must be done in a way that protects the existing environmental conditions that our salmon rely on.

 One of our greatest assets as a community is our deep connection to the environment and wildlife that surrounds us.
 As a result of this connection, our community has taken proactive environmental action.
 The ambitious Gig Harbor Climate Action Plan has been so successful because our tight-knit community has a genuine desire to protect nature in our city and around the world.
 The city council has been working toward removing the culvert, but it has been a long and difficult road to find funding and push the project through.
 However, the completion of this project is vital to the health of our local salmon.
 Our community must remain proactive and engaged to ensure that the culvert is removed in the safest way possible.
+The salmon tie our community together, and it is that tie that must be utilized to save the salmon we all love so much.
+Otherwise, we will lose a vital part of our social and ecological community.

 The salmon, the people, and the land have played a massive part in my life growing up in Gig Harbor.
 I am an environmentalist because I grew up surrounded by nature and by people who care about the land they live on.
 The story of these people and this land is ultimately about caring and about showing up for the members of our community, human and non-human alike.
 In a world that is increasingly about self over community, it’s more important than ever to dig deeply into our roots.
 Community care is not only vital for our own personal nourishment, but also for the future of our environmental and societal landscape.